7.5 What is the math behind these physical descriptions of the GOES data products?

 - Thus, if a satellite detects only radiation emitted from the upper troposphere as a result of strong absorption below, its recorded radiance will correspond to temperatures of the upper troposphere (~200–220 K).

 - If the satellite detects radiation emitted all the way down to Earth’s surface, then it will record a radiance with temperatures approaching that of the Earth’s surface.

 As I said earlier, by observing the CO2 radiance at different wavelengths, the satellite can be sampling CO2 radiance from different altitudes (see figure below).
-The top panel is the radiance from 12 to 18 centered on the strong 15 CO2 absorption band.
+The top panel is the radiance from 12 to 18 μm centered on the strong 15 μm CO2 absorption band.
 Look at the wavelengths marked 1 through 4.
-The bottom left panel in the figure shows the absorptivity from the top of the atmosphere to a given pressure level as a function of altitude at these four wavelengths.
-Note that for the most strongly absorbed wavelength, 1, the radiance of all the CO2 and H2O below a pressure of 100 hPa is completely absorbed.
+The bottom left panel in the figure shows the absorptivity from the top of the atmosphere to a given pressure level as a function of pressure level at these four wavelengths.
+Note that for the most strongly absorbed wavelength, 1, the radiance of all the CO2 and H2O below a pressure level of about 150 hPa is completely absorbed.
 Thus, very little of the radiation received by the satellite comes from below this pressure level.
 On the other hand, very little of the radiance received from the satellite comes from above the 0.1 hPa pressure level because the absorptivity (and hence emissivity) there is zero.
 Thus, the radiance reaching space must primarily come from between the 150 and 0.1 hPa pressure levels.
-The panel on the lower right shows the fraction of radiance that comes from each altitude.
+The panel on the lower right shows the relative contribution of each pressure level to the radiance that reaches space.
 For wavelength 1, we see that almost all radiance comes from the stratosphere (between about 100 and 1 hPa).

 This week's discussion topic asks you to reflect on the impact of this lesson's material on your own thinking.
 Please answer the following question: